faanskit/ha-checkwatt/README.md

 ![checkwatt energy done](/images/energy_done.png)

 ## Final result
-When the system is fully set-up it you have sensors that provides you with your daily and annual yield and if you have configured it accordingly, you also have sensors available for the Home Assistant Energy Dashboard.
+When the system is fully set-up it you have sensors that provides you with your daily and annual net income and if you have configured it accordingly, you also have sensors available for the Home Assistant Energy Dashboard.

 The final result can look like this: